MarcoDVisser/CV/MASTER.md

 2015
 :	**Workshop** at the Evolutionary Demography Society Annual Meeting.
 October 2015, Lunteren.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
 Organizer.
+:	 **Speaker** at the at the Ecological Society of America Annual Meeting 2015.
+August 2015, Baltimore.
+Differential effects of lianas on population growth rates of tropical forest trees.
 :	**Workshop** at the at the Ecological Society of America Annual Meeting 2015.
 August 2015, Baltimore.
 Demography in a Continuous World: New Advances in Integral Projection Models (IPMs).
 Co-organizer.
 :	**Workshop** at the at the British Ecological Society Symposium "Demography Beyond The Population".
 March 2015, Sheffield.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
 :	 **Speaker** at the British Ecological Society Symposium "Demography Beyond The Population".
 March 2015, Sheffield.
 Differential effects of lianas on population growth rates of tropical forest trees.